 Here in Balkans where Gym of Tomorrow is produced we got hit pretty hard by heavy smog this winter.
-The situation is really bad with AQI > 400 on dry quiet evenings.
+The situation is really bad with AQI > 400 on quiet foggy evenings.
 Apparently we have no time to waste until authorities in the region get pressed heavily enough to do anything meaningful about it, so we took action.

 The obvious and simple small-scale solution for providing some breathable air at least in close spaces is to use air cleaners.
-Unfortunately such devices are rather hard to come by around here, the most probable cause being the fact that air pollution was not such a big deal only a few years ago and thus market for such appliances is essentially non-existent.
+Unfortunately such devices are rather hard to come by around here, the most probable cause being the fact that air pollution was not such a big deal only a few years ago and market for such appliances is essentially non-existent.

 The device is designed in such a way that it can be built from easily obtainable parts and components.
 Putting it together requires no special skills.
 With some help from the kids, every mother and father will be able to make one at home in a single afternoon.